seanbreckenridge/browserexport/README.md

   Provide multiple sqlite databases as positional arguments, e.g.: ffexport merge ~/data/firefox/dbs/*.sqlite

-  Provides a similar interface to insepct; drops you into a REPL to access the data.
+  Provides a similar interface to inspect; drops you into a REPL to access the data.

 Options: